nwjs/node/BUILDING.md

 You can use
 [node-code-ide-configs](https://github.com/nodejs/node-code-ide-configs)
-to run/debug tests, if your IDE configs are present.
+to run/debug tests if your IDE configs are present.

 #### Running coverage